-Social media has been awash with praise for Drake today, congratulating his actions at an afterparty for his Sydney tour gig.
-No one, however, has pointed out what a hypocrite he is.
-Have you even heard his lyrics?
+Social media has been awash with praise for Drake today, congratulating his actions at an afterparty for his Sydney tour gig – but no one, however, has pointed out what a hypocrite he is.
+Seriously, Australia – have you actually ever listened to his lyrics?

-Let’s start at the beginning, for a little background.
-The rapper was happily reciting the chorus of his track Know Yourself, when he suddenly appeared to look to the back of the crowd, becoming distracted.
+But before we get into that, let’s revisit the story for a little background.
+The rapper was happily reciting the chorus of his track Know Yourself, when he suddenly looks to the back of the crowd, becoming distracted.
 He asks the DJ to stop the music, and points out a man in the crowd.

 “If you don’t stop touching girls, I will come out there and fuck you up,” he says to the guy.
 “If you don’t stop putting your hands on girls, I’m gonna come out there and fuck you up myself,” he repeats, to loud cheers from the crowd.
-Security descends on the man (what were they doing about it before Drake called it out, PS), and he is removed.
+Security descends on the man (um, PS, what were they doing about it before Drake called it out), and he is removed.

 You don’t have to look far to be offended.

 Take the incredibly problematic Hotline Bling.
 It’s an entire song about a guy being jealous that a woman he used to date has ‘her own life now’.
 It has been called a ‘slutshaming anthem’, and that’s not far off the mark – cue whinging man lamenting the loss of control over his ‘good girl gone bad’.

 Meanwhile, in the problematically named Good Girls Go Bad he spends an entire song boasting about how many women he’s slept with, whilst demeaning women for sleeping with too many men.
 It’s straight out of the hip hop lyrics playbook.

 I’m not even the first person to write about this – by far.
 Here’s just the first five article results from Google when you search ‘Drake sexist lyrics’:

 - 6 Drake Lyrics That Are Actually Super Sexist